dr2633/triton-kernels/README.md

     tl.store(output_ptr + offsets, output, mask=mask)
 ```
 This sample kernel performs elementwise addition of two vectors and highlights Triton’s syntax and parallelization capabilities.

----

-## Project Goals

-The Triton GPU Optimization Tutorials are designed to:

-- **Introduce Core GPU Programming Concepts**: Provide an interactive introduction to GPU architecture and parallel computing principles, setting a strong foundation for advanced optimization techniques.

-- **Showcase Practical Applications via Google Colab**: Enable seamless onboarding through Google Colab, allowing users to experiment with Triton and GPU optimization on accessible, cloud-based hardware—no setup or GPU required locally.

-- **Demonstrate Triton’s Capabilities for High-Performance Kernels**: Showcase how to leverage Triton to develop custom kernels, comparing them against PyTorch (CUDA) to highlight performance differences.

-- **Equip Users with Practical Optimization Skills for Deep Learning**: Guide users through real-world scenarios, enabling hands-on experimentation with Triton for tasks such as vector addition, fused operations, and memory management strategies.

-- **Encourage Experimentation and Tuning**: Offer insights on optimizing block sizes, memory access patterns, and kernel fusion to help users maximize GPU performance in deep learning workflows.